2.1 KB Groups

 Each KB Group is a collection of all users that have interest in and need to access the same content.

 KB Roles are assigned to users within each KB Group.

 You can create KB Groups and assign your users to those groups.
-Each user within his/her group has a specific KB Role: KB Subscriber, KB Author, KB Editor or KB Manager.
+Each user within his/her group has a specific KB Role: KB Subscriber, KB Contributor, KB Author, KB Editor or KB Manager.